The Pre-Poo is an important part of wash day….

-Combine Dabur Vatika oil or organic unrefined coconut oil with Aubrey Organics GPB and apply to hair.
+Combine oil of your choice with a conditioner and apply to hair.
 Then, allow the pre-poo to sit on your hair for a minimum of 3 hours to over night.

-Steam hair in sections followed by immediately applying Vatika oil or organic unrefined coconut oil AND a protein free, silicone free conditioner (like the ones listed above) to the hair.
+Steam hair in sections followed by immediately applying oil and a silicone free conditioner (like the ones listed above) to the hair.
 This allows the hair shaft to open up and receive the products better.
 Put on a plastic cap and allow it to sit for a minimum of 30 minutes to an hour.

 Apply an all natural conditioner to your hair and allow it to remain in your hair for a minimum of 1 hour.
 You can put on a plastic cap to keep the hair moist but it’s not necessary if you are only leaving the conditioner in for an hour.

 Each of these pre-poo methods are great for protecting fine natural hair and will aid dry, thirsty, weakened hair during the wash process.